How To Treat Shin Splints And Keep Running

 This results in excessive force due to tibial bending or bowing, contributing to shin splints.

 Nonetheless, studies have shown periosteum inflammation to be present in runners suffering from pain and those without.
-So inflammation may not be the only cause.
+So, inflammation may not be the only cause.

 #2: Bony overload

-Bony overload injury can occur when excessive loading of the bone causes a stress reaction; if left unchecked, this can result in a stress fracture.
+Bony overload injury can occur when excessive loading of the bone tissue causes a stress reaction; if left unchecked, this can result in a stress fracture.

 Unlike inflammation, pain caused by a ‘stress reaction’ will likely be localized.